top of page

 • When is Fire Season?

 There are no set dates for the beginning and end of fire season.
 Oregon Department of Forestry is the agency who announces the official start and end dates each year—visit www.swofire.com for updates.
-We also post this to our Facebook page as information is released.
+We also post fire season information to our Facebook page when it is released by ODF.

 • Can I open burn right now?